Arkansas Health Insurance: 2022 Coverage Guide

 As a resident of Arkansas, you have a few options for health insurance.
 Whether you’re buying an individual plan or you’re buying coverage for a family, you can get the best value for a plan that fits your needs by comparing rates with SmartFinancial.
 But first things first.
-Make sure to shop before the deadline for Open Enrollment.
+Make sure to shop before the deadline for Open Enrollment (now through August 15, 2021 and then it starts back up in November).
 Unless you have a qualifying event, you may have to wait another year to buy a plan if you don’t buy within this designated period.

 When Is Open Enrollment in Arkansas?